The short answer is ABSOLUTELY!

 What is the best available evidence for management of Knee and Hip OA?

 One of the first line treatment options for osteoarthritis is to address any lifestyle factors that may be contributing to this condition.
-Addressing things such as sedentary lifestyles, weight loss, education, reduced alcohol consumption, quitting smoking etc is all evidence based first line care strategies.
+Addressing things such as sedentary lifestyles, weight loss, education, reduced alcohol consumption, quitting smoking etc. are all evidence based first line care strategies.
 In terms of weight loss, this will help in a few different ways.
 The most obvious method is reducing the load placed through the joints, which can sound contradictory when I go into a little more about exercise in general.
-The second mechanism is that losing weight decreases inflammatory markers in the body, which will help with a decrease in pain, swelling and stiffness in the affected joints.
+The second mechanism is that losing weight decreases inflammatory markers in the body, which will help with a decrease in pain, swelling, and stiffness in the affected joints.
 In terms of alcohol and smoking, this is again related to the bodies inflammation and reducing any foreign toxic influences in the system.

 But I’ve been told exercise is bad for my joints and will make it worse!

 Actually the opposite is true!
 The saying “use it or lose it” has never been truer than when it comes to it OA.
 Bottom line is our joints and muscles need to be moved.
 Its how we produce that lubricant in our joints called synovial fluid that keeps everything moving smoothly.
 It’s how our cartilage responds to loads placed upon it through exercise by building back strong and healthy for the next bout.
-Additionally, our muscles need to be moved to prevent poor blood flow, build up of metabolic waste, muscle fibres bunching up and in turn muscle tightness.
+Additionally, our muscles need to be moved to prevent poor blood flow, build up of metabolic waste, muscle fibres bunching up, and in turn muscle tightness.
 Basically, the more sedentary we are the more apparent the above issues become and make our symptoms much worse.

 So if you have been suffering from osteoarthritis and not sure what to do next, be sure to book in with a skilled health practitioner such as a physiotherapist.
 They will get you set up with an individualised treatment program focusing on all the points mentioned above!